Core-26/Number-Guessing-Game/README.md

 - Beginner-friendly Python project

-## 📷 Screenshot
+## 📸 Screenshot

-Here is the game in action:
+Below is a sample gameplay output:

 ![Number Guessing Game](NUMBER_GUESSING_GAME.png)

 ## ▶️ How to Run